isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 -  ``enable-multi-threading`` - enables or disables HA+MT

--  ``http-dedicated-listener`` - enables or disabled the creation of an dedicated HTTP listener the server will use to receive HA messages from its peers.
+-  ``http-dedicated-listener`` - enables or disabled the creation of a dedicated HTTP listener the server will use to receive HA messages from its peers.

 -  ``http-listener-threads`` - maximum number of threads the dedicated listener